Trump vows to hold Iran responsible for Houthi attacks

 The White House said that Trump's message to Iran was to take the United States seriously.

+Lieutenant General Alex Grynkewich, director of operations at the Joint Staff, said the latest campaign against the Houthis was different to the one under former President Joe Biden because the range of targets was broader and included senior Houthi drone experts.

+Grynkewich said dozens of Houthi members were killed in the strike.
+The Biden administration is not believed to have targeted senior Houthi leaders.

-At least 53 people have been killed in the attacks, the Houthi-run health ministry said on Sunday.
+The Houthi-run health ministry said on Sunday that at least 53 people have been killed in the attacks.
 Five children and two women were among the victims and 98 have been hurt, it said.
 Reuters could not independently verify those casualty numbers.

 The Houthis, an armed movement that has taken control of the most populous parts of Yemen despite nearly a decade of Saudi-led bombing, have launched scores of attacks on ships off its coast since November 2023, disrupting global commerce.